 If an item or off-campus service is under $5,000 and the vendor won't accept a Visa credit card, you may use a check request.
 Larger-dollar items require purchase requisitions.
 Please fill out a purchase requisition and plan ahead next time so purchases do not need to be approved after the fact.

 Issuance of the Card

 The Purchasing Department, in coordination with Elan Commercial Card Services and US Bank, will issue the card.
-A Purchasing Card Agreement form will be supplied to the department or may be printed.
-The application must be completed and returned to the Purchasing Department with the appropriate authorization signatures and account index before the card will be ordered.
+The Purchasing Card Agreement form is available on-line.
+The application must be completed, printed, and forwarded to the Purchasing Department with the appropriate authorization signatures and account index before the card will be ordered.
 The cardholder must pick up the card in person from the Purchasing Department.
 Cardholders will not be required to sign the back of the card.

 The standard monthly limit for purchasing cards is $5,000.
 If you have reached your limit, you may request that your limit be raised on a temporary or permanent basis.
 You may have seasonal high-volume months and can make a request each year to have the limit raised during that time period.
-Ask your supervisor to email Ray Lasanen, purchasing manager, with your request to have your monthly credit limit raised.
+Contact Danielle Cyrus, Director of Purchasing, with your request to have your monthly credit limit raised.

 Statement Address/Payment and Invoice Payment

 The cardholder need not be concerned about statement address.
 Elan sends the statement directly to Accounts Payable and to the cardholder.
 Invoices and receipts, however, need to be mailed directly to your department.

 One of the conveniences of using a purchasing card is direct delivery of invoices and packages to your department.
 You will be given your mailing and shipping address when you pick up your card.
 Give the vendor complete instructions for delivery by providing them with the following address:

 Michigan Technological University